daltyboy11/DrainPipe/README.md

         * Other concurrent transactions from holders could indicate staking going live or a similar event.
     * Use listing data
         * Large transfers followed by listings well under Floor Price is obviously a drain
-* Adding more notification channels
+* Adding more notification channels (Telegram/Twitter/Signal/Push(web3 protocol))
-* Making detection closer to real-time
+* Making detection closer to real-time (Dune is several seconds to several minutes of latency)
+* Train models on historic on-chain data for threat detection
+* Index and track exploit contract address and notify immediately of wallet interaction

 # Installation
 ## Setup/Requirements